TehMuffinMoo/ibPS/README.md

 Set-B1TideDataProfile -Name "My Profile" -Description "My TIDE Data Profile" -RPZFeed "my-rpz-feed" -DefaultTTL $false -State "Activated"
   Updates an existing TIDE Data Profile.
 The -State parameter can be used to enable/disable the profile.

+Set-B1APIKey -Name "mykey" -Type "interactive" -User "user@domain.corp" -State "Disabled" Used to update an existing API Key, such as enabling/disabling it.

 Enable-B1OnPremHostApplication -Name "bloxoneddihost1.mydomain.corp" -DNS -DHCP -NTP
   Allows you to enable BloxOne On-Prem Host Applications using the DNS/DHCP/NTP switches